MilanPatel03/Flutter_Dev/project01/README.md

 # ExplorEarth 🌍

-ExploEarth is a Flutter-based UI-focused travel exploration app that allows users to discover continents, destinations, travel news, and trending content through a modern, immersive interface.
+ExplorEarth is a Flutter-based UI-focused travel exploration app that allows users to discover continents, destinations, travel news, and trending content through a modern, immersive interface.

 ## ✨ Features
 - 🌎 Explore all **7 continents** with dedicated detail screens